 Tamarind margaritas are a variation of the classic margarita cocktail that features tamarind paste or tamarind syrup as the main flavoring ingredient.
 Tamarind is a sour and slightly sweet fruit that is commonly used in Southeast Asian, Caribbean, and Latin American cuisine.
 The tamarind paste or syrup is mixed with tequila, lime juice, and triple sec or Cointreau to create a tangy and refreshing cocktail with a unique flavor profile.
 Some variations of the recipe may include additional ingredients like agave nectar or chili powder to add extra sweetness or spice.
 Tamarind margaritas are a popular choice for those who want to try a new twist on the classic margarita or who enjoy sour and fruity cocktails.
 I have always loved Tamarind Tea, so I thought why not try to make a margarita with tamarind?

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 See recipe card for quantities.

-Rim a margarita glass with a lime wedge and then rim the Tajin.
-In a blender, add the lime juice, tamarind syrup, and tequila.
+Step 1: Rim a margarita glass with a lime wedge and then rim the Tajin.
+In a blender, add the lime juice, simple syrup, and tequila.